MPS, Forensic Genetic Genealogy and the DeAngelo Paradigm

 International divergence is significant.
 Australia's Attorney-General's Department declined to adopt IGG, citing privacy law incompatibilities with the Privacy Act 1988.
 The UK Home Office has not authorised IGG use for domestic criminal investigations; the Forensic Science Regulator's office has noted that uploading to GEDmatch from a UK crime scene would likely require a legal basis under the Data Protection Act 2018 and Human Rights Act 1998 that does not currently exist for routine police use.
 The Netherlands National Police has used Bonaparte for kinship matching in DVI but has not publicly used IGG for criminal suspects.
 Canada's Privacy Commissioner has raised objections to IGG use that have not been resolved by formal legislation.

 India has no specific policy or guidance on IGG.
-The Bharatiya Sakshya Adhiniyam 2023 (the new Evidence Act, replacing the Indian Evidence Act 1872) governs opinion evidence including DNA evidence, but does not address IGG or genealogy-database searches specifically.
+The Bharatiya Sakshya Adhiniyam 2023 governs opinion evidence including DNA evidence under § 39, but does not address IGG or genealogy-database searches.
+The broader admissibility and ethics framework for DNA evidence in India and across jurisdictions is covered in admissibility and ethics: Daubert, Frye and R v.
+Doheny.
 Consumer genetic testing uptake in India remains relatively low compared with the US, making large-scale third-cousin matching in existing databases practically limited even if legal questions were resolved.

 *Not all cold cases with DNA are amenable to IGG; understanding the technique's limits is as important as understanding its power.*